michaelseeber/road-segmentation/README.md

 ![](https://github.com/michaelseeber/road-segmentation/blob/main/overlays.png)

-# Road Segmentation from Aerial images
+# Blending Generative and Discriminative U-nets for Road Segmentation of Aerial Images

-This repo containts the projects source code of Bastian Morath, Daniel Peter, Michael Seeber and Kam-Ming Mark Tam which is part of a Kaggle competition that is available under [this link](https://www.kaggle.com/c/cil-road-segmentation-2020/).
+This repo containts source code of Bastian Morath, Daniel Peter, Michael Seeber and Kam-Ming Mark Tam for ariel road segmentation.
+The project is part of the Computational Intelligence Lab 2020 course at ETH Zurich and also a Kaggle competition available under [this link](https://www.kaggle.com/c/cil-road-segmentation-2020/).

-## Report
+## Paper
-The written report can be found [here](https://github.com/michaelseeber/road-segmentation/blob/main/report.pdf).
+The accompanying paper describing our solution can be found [here](https://github.com/michaelseeber/road-segmentation/blob/main/report.pdf).

+## Code

-## Project structure
+### Project structure

 Following list describes the directories and their use: